If you’re looking to buy a car you’ve probably come across the term “hatchback” quite a few times which is often confused with other types of cars.

 You can use them for your everyday journeys, like going to work or the shops, and they won’t have trouble finding a place to park because they are not too big.

-Plus, if you suddenly need to carry a big item or lots of shopping, you can fold down the seats at the back and make lots of space.
+Plus, if you suddenly need to carry a big item or do lots of shopping, you can fold down the seats at the back and make lots of space.
 This makes hatchbacks a smart choice for anyone who needs a car that can handle both the usual daily tasks and the unexpected ones without any hassle.

 Hatchbacks have a special kind of look and feel that makes them stand out on the road.